 Instructed to conduct claim in Northern Ireland on behalf of businessman and elite athlete who has been rendered paraplegic in RTA.
 Covered across national media in Ireland.
-Likely to be one of the biggest personal injury claims ever made in Northern Ireland.
+Likely to be the biggest personal injury claim ever made in Northern Ireland.

 JWF [A Protected Party] v YWC (2018)